ForgottenHistory/csv-api/README.md

 bashmvn spring-boot:run
 ```

-Application will start on port 8080 by default.
+Application will be on port 8080 by default.

 Use HTTP GET requests to receive data.
 ```